-3.2.
-Test Processors
+3.2 Test Processors

-Our test system - the SeaPearl cluster - was part of a large computing center providing a climate controlled environment with air cooling.
-The experimental setup was based on the PowerInsight infrastructure with sensors to measure the total power of each socket and the temperature directly between the heat sink and the processor.
+Our test environment utilized PowerInsight with sensors to measure the total power of each socket and the temperature directly between the heat sink and the processor.
 Using the PowerInsight instrumentation for our experiments, we collected data at approximately 5Hz for both power (Watts) and temperature (degC).
-The three processors that were studied and used to validate our thermal energy abstraction and model have recent Intel CPUs and 128 GB of memory with some more details included in Table 1.
-They all provide homogeneous compute environment with differences in the number of cores and other key parameters while using the same 22 nm technology [9, 10].
-Each progressive processor model introduces capabilities that may affect power and thermal budget.
+The three systems used to validate our thermal energy abstraction and model were all operating in a large computing center providing a climate controlled environment.
+The three systems studied have recent Intel CPUs and 128 GB of memory with some more details included in Table 1.
+They all provide homogeneous compute environment with different number of cores and other key parameters while using the same 22 nm technology [5].
+The generic processor package for homogeneous multi-core Intel server processors is depicted on Figure 4.

 Table 1.
-Details of the three Intel processors.
+Details of the three Intel processors